veMarketCap/veMarketCap/packages/frontend/README.md

-# @l2beat/frontend
+# @vemarketcap/frontend

-The statically generated frontend that is the face of L2BEAT.
+The statically generated frontend that is the face of veMarketCap.

 ## Setup